 And then, you’re going to be able to see yourself differently, as someone with the confidence to achieve any career goal that you set for yourself.
 So, that’s my goal for you.

 And in today’s episode, we’re going to be talking about the unique process to get a better job in 30 days, using your brain.
 So, I’m going to be talking about a few different things that lead to that and how my clients have used these concepts in order to have success.

-So, there’s two really important things that I struggled with when I was first starting out.
-And one is mindset, and the other is strategy, and differentiating between those two things.
+So, there are two really important things that I struggled with when I was first starting out.
+And one is the mindset, and the other is the strategy, and differentiating between those two things.
 So, it’s 80% mindset, 20% strategy, in my opinion.
 And sometimes, it can be even more mindset.

 So, mindset, what is that?
 It’s kind of a nebulous term for some people.
 So, what I mean by mindset is how you think day to day about your career, about yourself, about your current job.
 That’s your mindset.
 It’s, what are those sentences that you’re thinking about what you do and about yourself and about what’s possible for you to accomplish in what amount of time.